Configuration

 plot_showmay be left empty—the pipeline will automatically locate the outputs of the active run.When plotting results from multiple runs, the entries in

-3. Basic Structure
+3. Configuration Structure

 plotting_params:

-metrics_output_path: <PATH>
+metrics_output_path: /path/to/wf-outputs/

 metrics_dir:

-# - wf-outputs-xxxxxxxxxxx1
+# - wf-outputs-xxxxxxxxxxxxxxxxxxx1

-# - wf-outputs-xxxxxxxxxxx2
+# - wf-outputs-xxxxxxxxxxxxxxxxxxx2

 metrics_config: